zasdfgbnm/TorchSnooper/README.md

 TorchSnooper is a PySnooper plugin that helps you debugging these errors.

-To use TorchSnooper, you just install it, and use it like using PySnooper, just replace the `pysnooper.snoop` with `torchsnooper.snoop` in your code.
+To use TorchSnooper, you just use it like using PySnooper.
+Remember to replace the `pysnooper.snoop` with `torchsnooper.snoop` in your code.

 This project is currently in a very early stage.
 To install, first install my temporary custom version of PySnooper: